-Professor Marsh is the Director of the Public History Program, where she supervises students in the museums track and leads graduate seminars in material culture and museum theory.
+Professor Marsh works in the fields of history of technology and museum studies.
+She supervises students in the museums track of the public history program and leads graduate seminars in material culture and museum theory.
 She developed HIST 214: “The Practice of Public History” as a Carolina Core course and pioneered the first fully online asynchronous history course, HIST 478: “Material Culture in the Digital Age.”
 She also regularly teaches HIST 108: “Science and Technology in World History.”
 Before coming to USC, she was Curator and Winton M. Blount Research Chair at the Smithsonian Institution National Postal Museum.

 While on sabbatical, Dr. Marsh will be completing her book, The Factory, which is under contract with Praeger Publishing as part of their Human Spaces series.
 The book looks at industrialization in American history by examining the material culture of factories.

 Dr. Marsh is currently involved in the founding of a new Institute on campus.
 The Ann Johnson Institute for Science, Technology & Society.
 The AJI is dedicated to breaking down intellectual silos and promoting cross-disciplinary conversations among the humanities, sciences, engineering, and medical fields.

 Recently, Dr. Marsh has been working with colleagues in Asia to spread global practices of public history.
 In August 2017, she presented her work to Japanese engineers in Kobe and Tokyo as part of the HISTELCON and Maui Meetings, respectively.
 She also gave two presentations at the IEEE Sections Congress in Sydney, Australia on how to develop Milestones in electrical and computer engineering history.
 During the summer of 2015 she was an invited guest faculty member at the Institute for Advanced Studies in Humanities and Social Sciences at Chongqing University, China.